Laugharne/solana_solandy_p_token/README.md

 - [00:07:51](https://www.youtube.com/watch?v=n-ym1utpzhk?t=471) ➜ install and then programs build so there are some dependencies but not many the token program in version 0 Z has been built cool I have a deploy 92t would be
 - [00:08:04](https://www.youtube.com/watch?v=n-ym1utpzhk?t=484) ➜ this key pair H I want a different one how about PTP for Pinocchio token program there we go we use that so we copy the PT to Target deploy the key
 - [00:08:19](https://www.youtube.com/watch?v=n-ym1utpzhk?t=499) ➜ pair there we go change there you want to have the the private key for that you're welcome we have the S so here let's see how big that is we should see
-- [00:08:27](https://www.youtube.com/watch?v=n-ym1utpzhk?t=507) ➜ that down here 61 kilobytes that's not too bad we will need just 0.42 roughly Sol for rent for this program so let's go to defnet and set
+- [00:08:27](https://www.youtube.com/watch?v=n-ym1utpzhk?t=507) ➜ that down here 61 kilobytes that's not too bad we will need just 0.42 roughly Sol for rent for this program so let's go to devnet and set
-- [00:08:42](https://www.youtube.com/watch?v=n-ym1utpzhk?t=522) ➜ our key pair to the Pinocchio key and get an air drop and then we Solana program deploy and since we're on defnet that should just work without priority
+- [00:08:42](https://www.youtube.com/watch?v=n-ym1utpzhk?t=522) ➜ our key pair to the Pinocchio key and get an air drop and then we Solana program deploy and since we're on devnet that should just work without priority
 - [00:08:54](https://www.youtube.com/watch?v=n-ym1utpzhk?t=534) ➜ fees and without yeah there we go PTP is deployed wonderful so that's going to be my token program now I'm actually super curious cuz I can do stuff like SPL
 - [00:09:05](https://www.youtube.com/watch?v=n-ym1utpzhk?t=545) ➜ token create token with a regular token program what that will do if we have a look at it is it does a create account assigns it to the Token program 82 bytes
 - [00:09:19](https://www.youtube.com/watch?v=n-ym1utpzhk?t=559) ➜ as just a standard size of a mint account and since we're not using extensions that's static and then we do a initialize mint and that's it with